 Around the end of the event, I was little bit drunk, but I had a great time learning new things and interacting with very friendly local people and EDGE OF NIIGATA staff.
 Now, I want to dive deeper and learn more about local sake and other sake in Japan.

-EDGE OF NIIGATA is hosting a 2nd sake event on Saturday, August 29th.
+EDGE OF NIIGATA will host more events in the future.
 The sake featured will be different, so I am excited to go once again and continue my sakeducation (sake education).